 The walk to Batseri village starts from the camp.
 On the way, comes a picturesque wooden bridge, beneath which the white currents of river Baspa gushes out.
 It is an ideal spot to sit down, ponder and appreciate the beauty of nature, undisturbed.
-The sunset and sunrise view from this bridge is absolutely breath-taking, seeing the sun changing its colors from a calm and golden to a submerging violent pink sun and finally sinking into the Baspa river.
+The sunset and sunrise view from this bridge is absolutely breath-taking.
+Watching the sun change its colours from calm and golden to a submerging violent pink sun, and finally sinking into the Baspa river is priceless.
 The bridge then leads to an enchanting trail with pine, fir and cypress -the alpine species.

 This village is unlike any other Indian village.
 It is beautifully romantic and scenic.
 Set amongst a backdrop of towering snowcapped mountains are small apple orchards with small sloping roofed wooden houses, adorning the village.
 These houses have an ancient carved wooden door, each of them so different and pretty that one feels like posing and clicking in front all of them.
-They are magnificent in their own and unique way.
-Adding more to the rustic beauty of this little known place, is the graveled path with pebbled walls on either sides, guarding those little houses, straight out of a story book.
+They are magnificent in their own unique way.
+Adding more to the rustic beauty of this little known place, is the gravelled path with pebbled walls on either side, guarding those little houses, straight out of a storybook.

 The People of Batseri: Amiable, Friendly and Warm

-What is most striking and something rare about this small settlement is the cleanliness and education.
-It is spick and span clean, the people here are very particular about it and in case you do drop something they might specially ask you to pick up the litter or do it themselves.
-Language isn’t an issue here; they not only understand Hindi but are fairly educated to converse in English too.
+What is most striking and rare about this small settlement is the cleanliness and education.
+It is spick and span, the people here are very particular about it and in case you do drop something, they might especially ask you to pick up the litter or do it themselves.
+Language isn’t an issue here; they not only understand Hindi but can converse in English too.

 There are a few handicraft and grocery shops in the Batseri.
 One can purchase souvenirs from here.
-I particularly purchased paharitopi– traditional and a beautiful handicraft, also I found it to be really cool.
-Bargaining a lot is of little use, most of the shops have fixed rates.
+I particularly purchased paharitopi – a traditional and beautiful handicraft.
+Bargaining a lot is of little use – most of the shops have fixed rates.